KillianMeersman/Supermake/README.md

 ## Features 💡
 1. Automatic parallelisation of targets whenever possible, increasing speed by utilizing all CPU cores.
-2. Nested targets, increasing readability.
+2. Allows nested targets, increasing readability.
 3. Run (part of) your recipes in different shells, interpreters and even containers 🐳.
 5. Make-like syntax.
 Re-purpose your Makefiles with a few tweaks.